isabelxklee/react-lecture/README.md

 $ npm start
 ```

-Install [React Developer Tools](https://reactjs.org/blog/2015/09/02/new-react-developer-tools.html#installation) in Google Chrome.
-It will help you view React component hierarchies in the browser.
+OPTIONAL: Install [React Developer Tools](https://reactjs.org/blog/2015/09/02/new-react-developer-tools.html#installation) in Google Chrome.
+This will help you view React component hierarchies in the browser.

 <a name="goals"/>